binance/binance-spot-api-docs/fix-api.md

 Sent by the client to cancel an order or an order list.

 * To cancel an order either `OrderID (11)` or `OrigClOrdID (41)` are required.
+  * If both `OrderID (37)` and `OrigClOrdID (41)` are provided, the `OrderID` is searched first, then the `OrigClOrdID` from that result is checked against that order.
+If both conditions are not met the request will be rejected.
 * To cancel an order list either `ListID (66)` or `OrigClListID (25015)` are required.
+  * If both `ListID (66)` and `OrigClListID (25015)` are provided, the `ListID` is searched first, then the `OrigClListID` from that result is checked against that order.
+If both conditions are not met the request will be rejected.

 If the canceled order is part of an order list, the entire list will be canceled.